No Exit (Blondie album)

-No Exit is the seventh studio album by American rock band Blondie, released on February 23, 1999, by Beyond Music.
+No Exit is the seventh studio album by American rock band Blondie, released on February 15, 1999, by Beyond Music.
 It was the band's first album in 17 years and features the UK number-one single "Maria".
 As of March 2006, the album had sold two million copies worldwide.

 Overview

-As was customary for a Blondie album, No Exit dabbled in many genres, including pop, reggae, country, and hip hop.
+As was customary for a Blondie album, No Exit dabbled in many genres, including pop, ska, country, jazz, and hip hop.
 Mike Chapman, who had produced all but the first two of Blondie's previous albums, produced some of the early demos for the album, though final production of the album fell to Craig Leon.

-A cover of the Shangri-Las' 1965 song "Out in the Streets" was included on the album.
-It was originally recorded by the band in 1975 while they were trying to get a record deal.
-The demo version was first issued on EMI's 1994 anthology The Platinum Collection and was later included on the 2001 remastered version of the band's eponymous debut studio album.
+A cover of the Shangri-Las' 1965 song "Out in the Streets" is included on the album.
+Blondie first recorded a version of the song in 1975 while they were trying to get a record deal.
+The 1975 demo version was first issued on EMI's 1994 anthology The Platinum Collection and was later included on the 2001 remastered version of the band's eponymous debut studio album.

+The song "Under the Gun" is a tribute to musician Jeffrey Lee Pierce of The Gun Club, a longtime friend of the band who died in 1996.

 A comeback promotional tour, the No Exit Tour, was launched preceding the release of the album, which spanned 13 months and visited Europe, North America and Oceania.